Friskes/nekobox-helper/README.md

 ---

 #### Launch
-- To run the program on Windows, you can use the file: `windows/vpn_configurator_vX.X.X.exe`
-- To run the program on MacOS, you can use the file: `macos/vpn_configurator_vX.X.X`
+- To run the program on Windows or MacOS, you can use the latest file for you cpu architecture from [releases](https://github.com/Friskes/vpn-configurator/releases/latest)
 > Before running on macOS, you may need to give permissions to run the file:
 ```bash
 chmod +x vpn_configurator_vX.X.X
 xattr -d com.apple.quarantine vpn_configurator_vX.X.X
 ```

-- If you have a python interpreter on your system, you can use the file to run program: `vpn_configurator.py`
+- If you have a python interpreter on your system, you can use the source code file to run program: `vpn_configurator.py`
 > Before running the python script, you need to run several commands:
 ```bash
 python3 -m venv venv